Revisiting Midway Gardens

 Frank Lloyd Wright sought the help of sculptor Iannelli in incorporating sculpture and art “back again to their original places and to their original offices in architecture, where they belonged,” for Midway Gardens.
 The sculptures, known as Sprites, were placed throughout the site.

-Today, drawing on inspiration from the now demolished site, you can incorporate the sculptures into your home with reproductions from the Frank Lloyd Wright Store at Taliesin West.
-Visit the store or call 480.627.5398 for more information.
+Today, drawing on inspiration from the now demolished site, you can incorporate the sculptures into your home with reproductions from the online Frank Lloyd Wright Store.
+Shop online or call 480.627.5398 for more information.